trivialTZ/Lsst-Twilight-SNe/twilight_planner_pkg/README.md

 - `discovery_color_priors_min`, `discovery_color_priors_max`
 - `discovery_non_ia_widen_mag`
 - `discovery_y_extra_margin_mag`

+When a redshift column is present, the planner additionally evaluates a SALT2-based peak magnitude estimate (configurable via `MB_absolute`, `SALT2_alpha`, `SALT2_beta`, cosmology parameters, and `Kcorr_approx_mag` knobs) and subtracts `peak_extra_bright_margin_mag`.
+The fallback adopts the brightest value available between the discovery- and redshift-based estimates for each band.

 This fallback only affects the saturation guard; science photometry is unchanged.
 Per‑band magnitudes in the input take precedence when present.